karmehr-arora/CS122_Final_Project/README.md

     should work just as expected.

 ### Future Updates
-    In the future, if we were to continue working on the project in another class, we would hyperlink the links for each video so that, when they are clicked on, they will take you directly to the video.
+    In the future, if we were to continue working on the project, we would hyperlink the links for each video so that, when they are clicked on, they will take you directly to the video.
 This would be instead of having to copy paste the links.
 Another change we would make is that we would number the videos to show to the user that the videos are sorted from most trending to least trending.